openframeworks/ofBook/chapters/shaders/chapter.md

 uniform mat4 modelViewProjectionMatrix;
 in vec4 position;

-// the time value is passed into the shader by the OF app. uniform float time;
+// the time value is passed into the shader by the oF app. uniform float time;